- Written by Dr.Mehmet Demircioglu

 The early recovery period changes the scalp routine.
 You may pause medicated shampoo, wash more gently, avoid usual products, sweat during travel, sleep differently, and feel more stress.
 Any of these can make a seborrheic tendency more visible.

-I need to know about the condition before surgery.
-When the scalp history is clear, the early washing routine, treatment restart, and follow-up plan can be adjusted without confusing a predictable flare with a surgical complication.
+Tell me about the condition before surgery.
+When the scalp history is clear, the early washing routine, treatment restart, and follow up plan can be adjusted without confusing a predictable flare with a surgical complication.

-If a flare appears, the response should be specific.
+If a flare appears, make the message specific.
 Show clear photos, explain what you used before surgery, and do not scratch or apply strong products to the recipient area without approval.

 If a flare appears during recovery, do not panic and do not scratch.
 Contact your clinic, send clear photos, and describe the timing, symptoms, products used, and whether the concern is in the donor area, recipient area, or surrounding native hair.